Seoul shares edge up, Samsung Electronics hits lifetime high

 The U.S. Federal Open Market Committee is expected to announce a fresh round of Treasury bond purchases to maintain support for the weak economy when it meets on Tuesday and Wednesday.

-Market heavyweight Samsung Electronics Co Ltd, the world's top smartphone maker, extended gains to touch a lifetime intraday high of 1,506,000 won shortly after the market open, before paring gains to trade 0.7 percent up.
+Market heavyweight Samsung Electronics Co Ltd (005930.KS), the world's top smartphone maker, extended gains to touch a lifetime intraday high of 1,506,000 won shortly after the market open, before paring gains to trade 0.7 percent up.

-Auto shares were also bullish, continuing their trend of seesawing since late November's rapid gains on strong sales.
-Hyundai Motor Co rose 2 percent while affiliate Hyundai Mobis Co Ltd gained 2.6 percent.
+Auto shares .KRXAUTO were also bullish, continuing their trend of seesawing since late November's rapid gains on strong sales.
+Hyundai Motor Co (005380.KS) rose 2 percent while affiliate Hyundai Mobis Co Ltd (012330.KS) gained 2.6 percent.

 "Investors are snapping up cyclical stocks on hopes that positive U.S. and China data means the economic cycle will rebound, and auto shares are preferred with their low valuation and steady fundamentals," said Ahn Se-hwan, an auto sector analyst at IBK Securities.